 What are the different kinds of trusts?

-- Irrevocable trusts: An irrevocable trust is a trust that is created during the life of a donor, and cannot be changed or amended.
+- Irrevocable trusts: An irrevocable trust is a trust that is created during the life of a donor and cannot be changed or amended.
 Any assets in the trust can only be distributed by the trustee as indicated by the terms of the trust instrument.
 Irrevocable trusts are commonly used for federal estate tax planning and/or Medicaid planning.

 - Revocable trusts: Commonly referred to as inter vivos or living trust, a revocable trust is created during a donor’s lifetime which can be amended or revoked at the donor’s discretion.
-A revocable trust can be an attractive option to a donor because he or she can reap the benefits of the trust arrangement while still maintaining control over the assets in the trust.
+A revocable trust can be an attractive option to a donor because he or she can enjoy the benefits of the trust arrangement while still maintaining control over the assets in the trust.

 Furthermore, there are numerous trusts within these categories that each come with a specific purpose.
-Some of the many examples of trusts include bypass trusts, charitable trusts, charitable lead trusts, charitable remainder trusts, credit shelter trusts, grantor trusts, marital trusts, special needs trusts, just to name a few.
+Some of the many examples of trusts include bypass trusts, charitable trusts, charitable lead trusts, charitable remainder trusts, credit shelter trusts, grantor trusts, marital trusts, and special needs trusts, just to name a few.